Spend a day Exploring Palm Beach Sydney

 Palm Beach, Sydney’s most northerly beach, is well known in the UK and Europe as the setting of Australia’s longest-running soap opera, Home and Away.
 It is also very popular as a beach getaway for well-off Sydneysiders.
 Even a short visit will show you why.
 Check out our Palm Beach guide and plan your perfect day out.

-Exploring Palm Beach Sydney
+- Spend a day Exploring Palm Beach Sydney

 Palm Beach in Sydney provides a perfect example of Aussie beach life.
 It’s the most northerly point of the Sydney suburbs and an ideal spot to explore year-round.